Levonorgestrel: Pharmacokinetics

 The bioavailability of levonorgestrel is approximately 95% (range 85 to 100%).
 The plasma protein binding of levonorgestrel is about 98%.
 It is bound 50% to albumin and 48% to SHBG.
 Levonorgestrel is metabolized in the liver, via reduction, hydroxylation, and conjugation (specifically glucuronidation and sulfation).
 Oxidation occurs primarily at the C2α and C16β positions, while reduction occurs in the A ring.
 5α-Dihydrolevonorgestrel is produced as an active metabolite of levonorgestrel by 5α-reductase.
 The elimination half-life of levonorgestrel is 24 to 32 hours, although values as short as 8 hours and as great as 45 hours have been reported.
 About 20 to 67% of a single oral dose of levonorgestrel is eliminated in urine and 21 to 34% in feces.

 Chemistry

 Levonorgestrel, also known as 17α-ethynyl-18-methyl-19-nortestosterone or as 17α-ethynyl-18-methylestr-4-en-17β-ol-3-one, is a synthetic estrane steroid and a derivative of testosterone.
 It is the C13β or levorotatory stereoisomer and enantiopure form of norgestrel, the C13α or dextrorotatory isomer being inactive.
 Levonorgestrel is more specifically a derivative of norethisterone (17α-ethynyl-19-nortestosterone) and is the parent compound of the gonane (18-methylestrane or 13β-ethylgonane) subgroup of the 19-nortestosterone family of progestins.
 Besides levonorgestrel itself, this group includes desogestrel, dienogest, etonogestrel, gestodene, norelgestromin, norgestimate, and norgestrel.
 Levonorgestrel acetate and levonorgestrel butanoate are C17β esters of levonorgestrel.
 Levonorgestrel has a molecular weight of 312.45 g/mol and a partition coefficient (log P) of 3.8.

+Synthesis

+The chemical synthesis of levonorgestrel was recently reported in a pair of Chinese patents:

+The halogenation of 18-hydroxy-19-Norandrostenedione, PC69910702 (1) with molecular iodine in the presence of triphenylphosphine gave 18-iodo-19-norandrostenedione (2).
+Ethynylation with acetylene in the presence of a catalytic amount of potassium tert-butoxide led to 18-iodo-17a-ethynyl-nandrolone (3).
+The ethylene glycol ketal protecting group was added to give 18-iodo-17b-hydroxy-17a-ethynyl-estr-5-ene-3-one-ethylene ketal (4).
+Treatment with methylmagnesium bromide in the presence of a catalytic amount of cuprous chloride gave 18-methyl-17b-hydroxy-17a-ethynyl-estr-5-ene-3-one-ethylene ketal (5).
+Deprotection of the cyclic ketal was performed by treatment with potassium carbonate in DCM solvent completing the synthesis of levonorgestrel (6), respectively.